 After I finished the hem, I only had to knit the sleeves, which no longer holds any secrets for me.
 Then weaving in the ends and finished!
 I must say that I am pretty proud of this dress!

-I found it extremely difficult to wait for Line’s birthday party to give the present.
+I found it extremely difficult to wait for the birthday party to give the present.
 I had to wait for almost a month and had to keep restraining myself not to give it sooner!
 I was a little scared that the dress would turn out too small, but that fear was unnecesary, since it fits perfectly with plenty of room to grow!

 |Pattern:||Banasik Tunic by Anna Rauf|